 Kali Linux 2020.1 came in January 2020 with some major changes, mainly in the installer files and the flexibility of installation.
-This guide describes how to install this latest Kali Linux 2020.1 on your computer or laptop as the primary OS.
+This guide describes how to install this latest Kali Linux 2020.2 (and newer versions) on your computer or laptop as the primary OS.

 Although I do not recommend using Kali Linux as your daily driver, and the developers do not recommend using it either.
 But I make this tutorial for people who know Kali well or who are brave enough to give it a shot.

 If you are looking for a Linux distro that you can use for pentest with and also use as your daily computer, I suggest you check out Parrot OS in this post.